ruapotato/Al/README.md

 6. Install Ollama following the instructions on their [official website](https://ollama.ai/).

 ## Usage

 1. Ensure Ollama is running and the desired model is available.
-(Check ollama_integration.py for what model is being used)
+(Check ollama_integration.py for the default model being used)

 2. Run the main script:
    ```
    python main.py
    ```

 3. Speak to Al when prompted.
+You can:
+   - Ask questions or give commands
+   - Say "pause" to pause Al's listening and response generation
+   - Say "Al" or "resume" to resume from a paused state
+   - Use "Al [command]" to resume and immediately process a command

 4. Press Ctrl+C to stop the program.

+## Key Components

+- `main.py`: The main script that initializes and runs the Al assistant
+- `Al_brain.py`: Handles the conversation logic and integration with Ollama
+- `Al_ears.py`: Manages speech recognition and transcription
+- `Al_voice.py`: Handles text-to-speech output
+- `ollama_integration.py`: Integrates with the Ollama API for language model inference

+## Customization

+- To change the default AI model, modify the `model_name` parameter in the `OllamaIntegration` class initialization in `ollama_integration.py`.
+- Adjust the `max_history` parameter in `Al_brain.py` to control the conversation context length.

+## Troubleshooting

+- If you encounter audio-related errors, ensure your microphone and speakers are properly configured and recognized by your system.
+- For Ollama-related issues, check that the Ollama service is running and the desired model is available.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## Acknowledgments